Recreating the Magic of Sesame Whole Wheat Waffles

 Batter up!

-Over the years, I’ve tried to find a decent recipe similar to the Sunlit Cafe’s waffle wonder, but to no avail.
+Over the years, I’ve tried to find a decent recipe similar to the Sunlight Cafe’s waffle wonder, but to no avail.
 Every recipe I tried, disappointed me—light, airy, as disheartening as my first popover.
 And then, just last year, I tried again, searching online for a recipe worthy of my newly acquired Griswold waffle iron.
 The clouds parted, the sun shone through, and a choir of angels sang softly, and then, the blog Davebakes.com appeared as numero uno in my search results.

 griswold waffle iron and batter